Artificial intelligence: a killer app for edge computing?

 Book a demo

-What are examples of applications that would use AI and edge computing?
+What are examples of edge AI applications?

 Use case 1: Precision monitoring and control of manufacturing machinery